Collapse of Thailand State Audit Office building

 On 28 March 2025, a building under construction which was intended for the State Audit Office collapsed in Bangkok, Thailand, following a devastating earthquake that occurred in Myanmar.
-It resulted in 92 confirmed deaths and 9 injuries, while 4 workers remained unaccounted for as of 14 May 2025.
+It resulted in 96 deaths and 9 injuries.
 Already topped-out, the building was 30% complete and, at the time of collapse, undergoing piping and glass wall installation.
-The skyscraper was the only building destroyed by the earthquake in Thailand, and the collapse was one of the deadliest single instances of structural failure in Thailand's history.
+The skyscraper was the only building in Thailand that was collapsed by the earthquake, and the collapse was one of the deadliest single instances of structural failure in Thailand's history.